tlk/dr-h264-stream-status/README.md

 using [openRTSP](http://www.live555.com/openRTSP/).
 Results from the streaming sessions were then stored and graphs were updated using [RRDtool](http://www.rrdtool.org).

 All graphs were publicly available on a website which made it easy to spot outages in the past.
-In addition to that, the [probe.php](website/probe.php) script allowed visitors to perform adhoc inspection of streams.
+In addition to that, the [probe.php](website/probe.php) script let visitors perform ad hoc inspection of streams.

 [Screenshot from Internet
 Archive](https://web.archive.org/web/20100516053117/http://www.thomaslkjeldsen.dk/fjernsynfordig/streams/)